efeelize/eng/kaiyan/invest/bank_transfer.md

 > 2) the routing number.
 It looks kind of funny but it's just a number of the institution [n.机构], your bank's special number.

-# 4.blank check [n.空头支票] & if you have blank check to do sth & account number [n.账号] & beneficiary /ˌbɛnɪ'fɪʃɪɛri/ [n.收款人、受益人] & recipient [n.收款人] & receiver
+# 4.blank check [n.空头支票] & if you have blank check to do sth & account number [n.账号] & beneficiary /ˌbɛnɪ'fɪʃɪɛri/ [n.收款人、受益人] & recipient [n.收款人] & receiver & paycheck /'pe,tʃɛk/ [n.薪水]
-> 1)We don't really use checks anymore, but often times, when I go to the bank, I still need something that's like a blank check.because they want to put money into my bank account,they need to know that information.if you look at a check like for writing money, the numbers are on the bottom of the check.
+> 1)so checks are kind of going the way of the dodo /'dodo/ [n.过时的东西], they are not as popular as they used to be.check actually means that kind of physical piece of paper, That has the kind of numbers, or that the payment that you're getting.and your name on it.
+It will always say, you know, "Pay to Lisa, eight hundred eighty eight dollars and eighty eight cents.We don't really use checks anymore, but often times, when I go to the bank, I still need something that's like a blank check.because they want to put money into my bank account,they need to know that information.if you look at a check like for writing money, the numbers are on the bottom of the check.

 > 2)"If you have a blank check to do something".It just means you can do whatever you want.do whatever you want.
 You have permission to do anything.